What is an eating disorder?

 We offer inpatient, residential, and partial-hospitalization levels of care for women and girls struggling with anorexia, bulimia, binge eating disorder, compulsive overeating, and related issues.
 Patients are separated by age, with those 11-17 in our adolescent program and women 18 and older in our adult program.
 Our expert treatment team is equipped to assess and treat a variety of eating disorder-related physical symptoms and to provide supplemental nutrition support through nasogastric tube feedings when clinically indicated.
 We can also accommodate people with diabetes, a variety of food allergies, and vegetarian meal plans.

 How long will I have to be in treatment?

-What exactly is inpatient treatment?
+What exactly is inpatient treatment for eating disorders?

-What is The Meadows Ranch’ success rate?
+What is The Meadows Ranch’s success rate?

-The Meadows Ranch combines evidence-based theories of teaching coping and containment skills to do the more in-depth work to get at the source of the eating disorder so that a person can make a long-lasting recovery-based change.
+The Meadows Ranch combines evidence-based theories of teaching coping and containment skills to do the more in-depth work to get at the source of the eating disorder so that a person can make a long-lasting, recovery-based change.

 What is co-occurring disorders treatment for eating disorders?